 It is wise because the effort should be visible and incentivized.
 It is dangerous because it means you are asking for budget.
-Still, it is an approach that makes sense when documenting to external consumers in a context where you try to provide code for everything else, including infrastructure.
+It is an approach that makes sense when documenting to external consumers because that's lean – do what matters in the end result.
+Try to provide code for the rest, including infrastructure.

 In the unlikely event that there are dollars to spend, keep the following documented (which sometimes means deleting old material):

 There is the sort of documentation that is needed to meet quality gates when hiding an agile project behind a waterfall facade.
 What this usually means is copying to MS-Word what ought better be in JavaDoc.
 There is rarely any useful bit of information in such documents, even when they were written by actual waterfall people.
 If there is any chance, leave it out.
 Don't program in Word.
 Program in code.

 ••• Oracle Certified Professional: Java SE 11 Developer

 ••• EDB Certified Associate – PostgreSQL 9.6

 ••• Oracle PL/SQL Developer Certified Associate

 ••• Oracle Certified Professional, Java SE 6 Programmer